minggangli1030/bobalab-webchat/README.md

 ### Creating an Account

 1. Navigate to the signup page
-2. Enter your email, student ID, formal name, and preferred name
+2. Enter your email, password, formal name, and preferred name
 3. Click "Create Account"

 ### Logging In

-1. Use your email address as username
+1. Use your email address and password
-2. Use your student ID as password
+2. Click "Sign In"
-3. Click "Sign In"
+3. Use "Forgot password?" to reset your password if needed

 ### Creating Posts